 Love it or hate it, self-checkout is here to stay.
 But it's going through a reckoning

-A self-checkout station is shown at a Uniqlo store in New York on Wednesday, Dec.
-6, 2023.
+Customers use self-checkout kiosks at Stew Leonard's grocery store in Paramus, N.J., Wednesday, Dec.
+13, 2023, in New York.
 Self-checkout faces a reckoning of sorts just as retailers are in the midst of their busiest time of the year.
-(AP Photo/Anne D'Innocenzio)
+(AP Photo/Bebeto Matthews)

 Share: